Shared Mental Models: The vital but invisible ingredient for team success

 One of the best-kept secrets is a shared mental model.
-Sadly, few of the managers I meet in the course of my consulting or leadership development activities have heard of them.
+Sadly, few managers I have heard of the term.
 Yet the research is full of evidence about how important a good, shared mental model is for effective team performance.

-A share mental model is the “knowledge structure(s) held by each member of a team that enables them to form accurate explanations and expectations…and in turn, to coordinate their actions and adapt their behaviour to demands of the task and other team members.”1
+A shared mental model is the “knowledge structure(s) held by each member of a team that enables them to form accurate explanations and expectations…and in turn, to coordinate their actions and adapt their behaviour to demands of the task and other team members”.

-Teams can always plan ahead, but when the pressure's on they must be able to adapt.
-‘No plan survives first contact’ is a phrase we've discussed before.
-This means teams have to act quickly and decisively, in response to changing conditions, without necessarily being able to halt proceedings to discuss the best plan of action.
-To be effective in this fast-paced environment, teams need to instinctively know what to do and how to work together to achieve success.
+Teams can always plan ahead, but when the pressure is on, they must be able to adapt.
+‘No plan survives first contact’ is a phrase often used in the military.
+Essentially, teams must have the ability to act quickly and decisively, in response to changing conditions, without necessarily being able to halt proceedings to discuss the best plan of action.
+To be effective in a fast-paced environment, teams need to instinctively know what to do and how to work together to achieve success.
 To do this, they need a good shared mental model.

-Shared mental models are not only essential for effective sports teams, where team members need to act instantly but in many other environments too.
-Picture the surgical environment.
-If you’ve ever had the misfortune of being conscious in theatre, you’ll know that even relatively simple surgical procedures require a whole host of specialists to work together effectively.
+Shared mental models are a vital ingredient for teams regardless of their environment.
+Sport is a good example, with individuals having to make instant decisions in the moment about the game they’re playing without being able to consult with others.
+Alternatively, picture a surgical operating theatre.
+If you’ve ever had the experience of being conscious in theatre, you’ll know that even relatively simple surgical procedures require a whole host of specialists to work together effectively.
 When time is critical, it’s essential that each team member has an effective shared mental model, which includes the following elements:

 - The problem/task: Do we have a shared understanding of the problem and of what needs to be done here?